Talcum Baby Powder Ovarian Cancer Lawsuits

 Talcum Powder Lawsuits Expected to Continue

 There is currently no end in sight for Johnson & Johnson’s woes.
 With evidence that the company knew about issues with talcum powder, experts expect lawsuits over ovarian cancer to increase in the future.
-While there is some debate over whether it can truly be proven that the baby powder products caused women’s ovarian cancer diagnoses, the evidence is clear that the company is at least partially liable.
+The evidence is clear that the company is at least partially liable even though there is some debate over whether it can truly be proven that the baby powder products caused women’s ovarian cancer diagnoses.

 Evidence that Johnson & Johnson has long known about the risks of cancer associated with talcum powder has emerged in some lawsuits, but there is more.
 Reuters conducted an investigation and turned even more proof in December of 2018.
 The news agency made public documents that give a clearer picture of what the company knew.

-There is now documentation that shows talc used by Johnson & Johnson, as well as finished products made with talcum powder tested positive for asbestos sometimes.
+There is now documentation that shows talc used by Johnson & Johnson, as well as finished products made with talcum powder sometimes tested positive for asbestos.
 The evidence, in the form of memos and reports, stretches from the 1970s through 2000.
 It shows that executives, research scientists, managers at mines, and other employees knew about the problem and were unsure of how to handle it.

 Because all of this evidence has come to light, it could support even more lawsuits against Johnson & Johnson.
 The company could be facing billions of dollars in jury and settlement awards.
 If you used talcum powder for many years and now have been diagnosed with ovarian cancer, you could potentially be a recipient of some of that settlement money.
 Contact an experienced lawyer who has worked with these kinds of personal injury cases to ensure you know what to do next and have the best chance of getting justice.